 Type: Commercial functional automation testing tool

-TestComplete can automate functional UI testing for desktop, mobile, and web applications.
-With built-in support for 500+ controls and third-party frameworks, TestComplete can handle and identify dynamic UI elements in most available technologies.
+TestComplete automates functional UI testing for desktop, mobile, and web applications.
+It supports 500+ controls and third-party frameworks, making it capable of identifying dynamic UI elements across most technologies.

 Feature highlights: